- Published: Thursday, 28 March 2013 15:58

 Girls can enter individually or in groups, and independently or through their schools, and need to find a creative way to explain existing engineering solutions to the world’s challenges or invent and devise their own solutions.
 Students could tackle anything from climate change, to housing scarcity, to global diseases, to food shortages, or anything else they think engineering could help solve.

-Find out more about the schools competition.
+Find out more about the schools competition and to register.

 Who is involved?